 |Mr John Proctor||(Chair) Foundation Governor (appointed by Academy Trust)|

 |Mrs. Justine Howard||(Vice Chair) Foundation Governor (appointed by Academy Trust)|

 |Mr Stephen Bennett||Foundation Governor (appointed by Academy Trust)|

 |Mrs. Rachel Bryan||Community Governor (appointed by Academy Trust)|

 |Revd Rachel Hawes||Foundation Governor (appointed by Academy Trust)|

 |Ms Liz Coyne||Staff Governor (elected by staff & appointed by Trust)|

-In addition to the above members, Mr. Beruk Berhane, Senior Education Leader (DCAT) and Mr. Darren Carpenter, the Academy Trust's Chief Operating Officer, may attend meetings.
+In addition to the above members, Mr. Beruk Berhane, Senior Education Leader (DCAT) and other officers from the Academy Trust, may attend meetings.

 The Roles and Responsibilities of the Governing Body

 The three main functions of the governing body include: